 Our in-camp summer program offers merit badges and advancement in the morning and lots of fun open activities in the afternoon.
 Take a peak at some of our programs::

 Offers merit badges plus open swimming, boating, canoeing, sailing, kayaks, and funyaks.
-Other programs include the morning polar bear swim, BSA Lifeguard, Snorkeling BSA, Mile Swim BSA, Safe Swim Defense/Safety Afloat training, 29’ War Canoes, and sliding down the natural waterslide at Bog River Falls.
+Other programs include the morning polar bear swim, BSA Lifeguard, Snorkeling BSA, Mile Swim BSA, Safe Swim Defense/Safety Afloat training and 29’ War Canoes.

 Earn the Archery Merit Badge.
 We also open archery, open field archery, and the Robin Hood award.